 Cool but slightly impractical design, no USB port

 But the design can be problematic.
-This is a cylindrical box that tapers toward the base, making the whole thing a bit unstable, especially when its ports are all occupied.
+This cylindrical box tapers toward the base, making the whole thing a bit unstable, especially when its ports are all occupied.

 That’s not to mention the small base with a little opening for the power cable to reach the underside’s power port.
 If somebody trips on that wire, well, they will send the X5700 flying.